 scientificamerican.com/magazine/sa

 ORBITING A RED DWARF, this imagined planet has its own moon.
 Both are bathed in a warm glow from the star and its flares.

-PLANETARY SCIENCE SHADOWS OF OTHER
+SHADOWS OF OTHER

 Two telescopes due to launch this year should reveal a host of new exoplanets

 By Joshua N. Winn

 Illustrations by Ron Miller

+© 2018 Scientific American

 WORLDS

-two questions: Are there other habitable worlds out there,
+IN BRIEF

+The world's most prolific planet-hunting satellite, NASA's Kepler spacecraft, is preparing to shut down, but several new missions targeting exoplanets are due to launch this year.

+The Transiting Exoplanet Survey Satellite (TESS) and the Characterising Exoplanet Satellite (CHEOPS) will both search for signs of other worlds crossing in front of their parent stars.

-worlds crossing in front of their parent stars.
-Scientists stand to add many more exoplanets to the growand is there life beyond Earth in the universe?
+Scientists stand to add many more exoplanets to the growing tally, which should help them get closer to answering two questions: Are there other habitable worlds out there, and is there life beyond Earth in the universe?

-IN BRIEF The world's most prolific planet-hunting satellite, NASA's Kepler spacecraft, is preparing to shut down, but several new missions targeting exoplanets are due to launch this year.
-The Transiting Exoplanet Survey Satellite (TESS) and the Characterising Exoplanet Satellite (CHEOPS) will both search for signs of other Joshua N. Winn is an astrophysicist at Princeton University, who studies how planets form and evolve around other stars.
+Joshua N. Winn is an astrophysicist at Princeton University, who studies how planets form and evolve around other stars.
 He was a participating scientist in the NASA Kepler team and is a co-investigator for the upcoming Transiting Exoplanet Survey Satellite (TESS).